JaoShiGitHub/MeCat/README.md

 #### Set up environment variables:

-- Create a .env file in the backend/ directory
+- Create a .env file in the backend/ directory based on the .env.example file.

 #### Set up database: